chriswarren31/super-smashing-great-portfolio/README.md

 # Take a look at Data Science portfolio

 ## Work Experience
-I have 10 years experience working with data.
+I have more than 3 years experience working with data.
 It's my favourite thing in the world.
 I have an immense curiosity on anything data based and XYZ

 ## Education
 I have completed the level 4 Data Analysis apprenticeship and have recently started the level 6 Data Science apprenticeship